severalnines/docs/user-guide/mysql/query-monitor.rst

 Query Histogram
 ````````````````

-Use this feature to filter the query activity for a certain time period.
-This feature is relative to Top Queries.
-If Query Monitoring is enabled and Top Queries is captured and populated, Query Historgram will summarize it and provide a filter based on timestamp.
+The Query Histogram is actually showing you queries that are outliers.
+An outlier is a query taking longer time than the normal query of that type.
+Use this feature to filter out the outliers for a certain time period.
+This feature is dependent on the Top Queries feature above.
+If Query Monitoring is enabled and Top Queries are captured and populated, the Query Histogram will summarize these and provide a filter based on timestamp.
 You can view the query history as old as one year ago.

 * **Time**
 	- The exact time when the query is captured.